 12:00 p.m.
 CDT

-Back by popular demand following the September DDGS webinar, Dr. Kurt Rosentrater will join us again.
-Stay tuned for more information to come.
+Back by popular demand following the last year’s DDGS webinar, Dr. Kurt Rosentrater will join us again.
+Registration opening shortly.

 About the Speaker